brbsix/debtool/README.md

     debtool --combo git mawk unar

-After you've made changes to the contents (updating md5sums if necessary), you may rebuild the package:
+After you've made changes to the contents, you may rebuild the package. *NOTE: md5sums will be updated if necessary*

     debtool --build PACKAGEDIR